Decoding Psychopaths: The Wisdom of Psychopaths Summary

 Most of us would score around 2 on the Psychopathy Checklist–Revised (PCL-R) — a twenty-item questionnaire with a maximum score of 40.
 The entry level for psychopaths is 27.

-Dutton poses a question to a psychopath, the 28-year-old Joe with an IQ of 160, who raped and murdered a girl:
+Dutton poses a question to a psychopath, the 28-year-old Joe with an IQ of 160, who violated and executed a girl:

 You and I would face a moral conundrum.
 But not Joe.
-He quips:
+He quipped:

-Psychopaths are charming and intelligent people whose powers of persuasion are incomparable.
+Psychopaths can be incredibly intelligent and persuasive.
 They can teach us how to influence people.

 3: Carpe Noctem